 Listed companies must appoint at least one authorised auditor or audit firm.
 Listed companies may not appoint the same main responsible auditor for more than seven consecutive years or the same audit firm for more than 10 consecutive years.
-Provided that a renewal process in accordance with the EU Audit Regulation4 takes place, listed non-financial companies may, however, appoint the same audit firm for another 10-year period (i.e., for a total of 20 years).
+However, provided that a renewal process in accordance with the EU Audit Regulation6 takes place, listed non-financial companies may appoint the same audit firm for another 10 years (i.e., for a total of 20 years).
 The company's statutory auditor is appointed by the general meeting to examine the company's annual accounts and accounting practices, and to review the board's and the managing director's management of the company.
-Auditors of Swedish companies are therefore given their assignment by, and are obliged to report to, the owners, and they must not allow their work to be governed or influenced by the board or the executive management.
-Auditors present their reports to the owners at the annual general meeting in the annual audit report.
+Auditors of Swedish companies, therefore, are given their assignment by, and are obliged to report to, the owners, and they must not